PAM: Welcome. I’m Pam Laricchia from livingjoyfully.ca. And today, I’m here with Erika Ellis. Hi, Erika.

 PAM: Yeah, and that leads nicely to the next thing we want to talk about, which was mindset.
 Right?
 I think it’s a really essential part of self care.
 So, a lot of the self care work day to day that I do as well is really in that mindset piece.

 Was there a shift that you found valuable as you tried to weave your unschooling lives and self care together?

 ERIKA: Yeah, definitely.
 I think my mindset has evolved in so many different ways through unschooling and deschooling.
 One really big shift was against the cultural message that we get of needing to escape from our children in order to take care of ourselves.

 I think it can be a really hard mindset to change because a lot of our culture is giving us that message of mommy needs a break or mommy needs a vacation.
-Even the little things of like a mini version of like coffee.
 I have to escape with my coffee or like, you know, “Is it wine o’clock yet?”
 These ideas of needing something in order to escape from our life with our kids.

 But if you’re choosing a life of unschooling and really choosing to spend so much time with your kids, then self care really has to be a part of that too.
 It needs to be a part of daily life with your children.
 Otherwise, there will be no way for it to have enough of an impact just to get away every once in a while.
 I would say there is nothing wrong with a mom’s night out or with getaways or you know, if someone offers you a spa day, take that.

 The work in developing a pattern and a routine of self care that is embedded in your days is so worth it, because that’s where you start to notice that every day feels manageable and every day feels better and you don’t have that same desperate craving for escape.
 Like I’ve got to get out of here.